HeminWon/GitTest/appium/capability.md

 An unknown server-side error occurred while processing the command.
 Original error: Unable to start WebDriverAgent session because of xcodebuild failure: An unknown server-side error occurred while processing the command.
 Original error: Could not proxy command to remote server.
 Original error: Error: read ECONNRESET Make sure you follow the tutorial at https://github.com/appium/appium-xcuitest-driver/blob/master/docs/real-device-config.md.
 Try to remove the WebDriverAgentRunner application from the device if it is installed and reboot the device.

+An unknown server-side error occurred while processing the command.
+Original error: Unable to start WebDriverAgent session because of xcodebuild failure: A new session could not be created.
+Details: 'capabilities' is mandatory to create a new session Make sure you follow the tutorial at https://github.com/appium/appium-xcuitest-driver/blob/master/docs/real-device-config.md.
+Try to remove the WebDriverAgentRunner application from the device if it is installed and reboot the device.